lauracondon/pands-project2021/README.md

 - iris.data - the version of the Fisher Iris dataset used for this project [1].
 - summary.txt - this text file contains various numerical summaries of the variables in the     iris dataset as outputted by analysis.py.

-# History and Contents of the Fisher Iris Data Set
+# 2. Summary of the Fisher Iris Data Set

 The Fisher Iris data set is a multivariate data set consisting of a total of one hundred and fifty samples of iris flowers.
 Fifty samples were collected from each of three different species of iris (iris setosa, iris virginica and iris versicolor) by Edgar Anderson.
 Four attributes are recorded for each sample - sepal length, sepal width, petal length, petal width - as well as the class identifier (the species of the iris).
 All measurements are given in centimeters [1].